 How far is too far?
 The distance workers commute to cities – mapped

 Greater London extends almost as far as the M25, but its reach is much greater when you consider the number who commute to the capital from further afield.
 The Guardian has produced a series of choropleth maps which show how people move around the county to get to work in key UK cities, revealing where a city begins, and where it really ends.
-London, it seams for some, stretches all the way from Newcastle to Cornwall.
+London, it seems for some, stretches all the way from Newcastle to Cornwall.

 The making of me and you